 H1 Tag SEO Benefits

 How Much Does the H1 Tag Contribute to SEO & Better Rankings?

 The use of large headers at the top of a page is prevalent in website design and development, but web developers who come across to such a task, assume that the large header is the page’s title or worst — even not use it in the first place.

 In fact, the perfect example and reference is this article.
 This article has as the H1 – “H1 Tag SEO Benefits”.
-In the SEO business, our major concern is what Google knows and can detect.
-If Google cannot tell the heading separately from other parts of the article, and it cannot determine the topic of your page correctly, thus you won’t be displayed on the search engine result pages (SERP).
+In the SEO business, the major concern is what Google can detect and interpret.
+If Google cannot tell the heading separately from other parts of the article, and it cannot determine the topic of your page correctly, thus you won’t be displayed on the search engine result pages (SERP) accordingly.

-If you dwell on Google’s smart abilities, then you may be saddened by the end results.
+If you dwell on Google’s abilities, then you may be saddened by the end results.
 Google combs billions of pages daily so it is not too bothered about your website design.
-Since your site is not the only website available on the internet, you have to make sure your site architecture and crawlability is perfect for Google.
+Since your site is not the only website available on the internet, you have to make sure your site architecture and crawlability is suited to Google’s needs.

 The Title Tag